chalatz/tours/pages/info/reviews-comments-content.md

   description: Reviews, Rhodes Private Tours, Testimonials
   keywords: Reviews, Rhodes Private Tours
   abstract: Reviews, Rhodes Private Tours, Testimonials
-  author: 'Nick'
+  author: Nick
-  copyright: 'NK for Rhodes Private Tours,2018'
+  copyright: NK for Rhodes Private Tours,2018
 title: Reviews, Comments and Testimonials of our Clients
 subtitle: We have been offering our high standard Private Tour Services since 1984 and we've been online since 1998